zackstout/beatles-songwriting/README.md

 - ✅ You've got to hide your love away (0:35) - yeah, very pronounced
 - ✅ She came in through the bathroom window (transition into the song), orchestrates a key switch this time
 - ✅ Penny lane shows how the V7 can be used to change/modulate to new keys, in and out of chorus at 0:33 and 0:50
-- ✅ Back in the USSR (intro chord)
+- ✅ Back in the U.S.S.R. (intro chord)
 - 'tonic-to-dominant' opening gambit in Hey Jude, Let it Be, Oh!
 Darling

 ### Beyond the V7 - extensions, additions and alterations